argoproj/argo-events/test/stress/generator/README.md

 ### Supported EventSources

-Currently only the generators for most common event sources are supported, you are welcome to contribute the implementation.
+Currently only the most common event sources are supported, you are welcome to contribute the implementation.